-Studies like this one by Pinto and colleagues have shown that the reverse pec deck elicits higher rear delt activation than the seated row and lat-pulldown.
+Studies like this one by Pinto and colleagues have shown that the reverse pec deck elicits higher rear delt activation than the seated row and lat pulldown.
 Meaning that including them in your routine is essential for optimal rear delt development.

 Why is this the case?
 Well, aside from horizontal abduction, the posterior deltoid also functions to externally rotate the shoulder.
 Since the neutral grip involves more external rotation than the pronated grip, it makes sense that it elicits higher rear delt activation.

 The researchers also proposed that the pronated grip position places a considerable stretch on the posterior deltoid.
 Thus, this position may prevent it from developing adequate force due to the length tension relationship.
-But, this hypotheses requires further study.
+But, this hypothesis requires further study.

 Reverse pec deck Grip Variations

-However it’s important to note that there was a lot of variation in this study.
+However, it’s important to note that there was a lot of variation in this study.
 Some subjects found the other grip more effective, so try out both and see which feels better for you!

 Exercise 4 – Lying Face Pulls

-This exercise is my personal favorite when it comes to really isolating the rear delts and is something I highly recommend you try out.
+This exercise is my personal favorite when it comes to really isolating the rear delts.
+And is something I highly recommend you try out.
 Although this variation will target similar muscles as the traditional standing face pulls will, it will lessen the involvement of the traps (more specifically the upper traps).

 This is because, as shown in this study from the Journal of Sports Medicine, the upper traps are more active during standing exercises since they work as a postural muscle.